[This article was originally published in October 2017 and has been revised and updated.]

 - Decide whether a yard sale is worth the work.
 People who go to yard sales expect to get rock-bottom prices.
 If you have enough good items, you may recoup several hundred or even several thousand dollars.
 But if you don't have much to sell, you might be better off donating and taking a tax deduction.

 - Research before hiring a company to conduct the sale.
-Get referrals from trusted professionals, check credentials and make sure you outline everything in a written contract, including what percentage the company will take and how much prices on the items will be lowered from what has been originally discussed.
-Understand that this option, while the quickest, is likely to yield you the smallest amount of money.
+You might decide to bring on a professional to help you with the actual "selling" portion of your estate sale.
+If so, be sure to get referrals from trusted professionals,.
+Check credentials and make sure you outline everything in a written contract, including what percentage the company will take and how much prices on the items will be lowered from what has been originally discussed.

 Whether you are handling an estate sale, are downsizing, or dealing with the daunting and formidable task of clearing a deceased relatives home, place of business or any other property left behind, we can help you through.